|

 EACHFIRST

-to find the first record in the table that meets that criteria.
-The AVM finds the first record before any sorting.The following statement displays Customer 1 (CustNum
+Uses the criteria in therecord-phraseto find the first record in the table that meets that criteria.
+The AVM finds the first record before any sorting.The following statement displays Customer 1 (CustNumis the primary index of the Customer table), not the Customer with the lowestCreditLimit:

-The following statement displays the Customer with the lowestCreditLimit
+The following statement displays the Customer with the lowestCreditLimit:

 See the Notes section for more information on using this option.LAST

-to find the last record in the table that meets that criteria.
+Uses the criteria in therecord-phraseto find the last record in the table that meets that criteria.
 The AVM finds the last record before sorting.

 See the Notes section for more information on using this option.record-phrase